 Designed for site operators, construction clients and principal contractors to evaluate and rate your construction, supply or waste site.
 The CLOCS Standard also requires construction clients to ensure sites are suitable for vehicles fitted with enhanced safety features.

-CLOCS Guide - Incorporating CLOCS in Client Procurement
+CLOCS Guide - How to embed CLOCS in procurement

 RTPI Practice Advice - Planning For Construction Safety